nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 The given dog/owner/program ID is invalid or does not correspond to the entity specified.
     * 1a1.
 Pawbook shows an error message.
     * 1a2.
 User supplies the corrected dog/owner/program ID.<br>
       Steps 1a1-1a2 are repeated until the command entered is correct.<br>

       Use case resumes at step 2.

-* 1a.
+* 1b.
 The user failed to provide any mandatory details to be edited.

-    * 1a1.
+    * 1b1.
 Pawbook shows an error message.
-    * 1a2.
+    * 1b2.
 The user provides one or more mandatory details to be edited.
-      Steps 1a1-1a2 are repeated until the command entered is correct.
+      Steps 1b1-1b2 are repeated until the command entered is correct.

       Use case resumes at step 2.

 **System**: Pawbook
-**Use case: UC04 - Show the specified entity list.**
+**Use case: UC04 - Show the specified entity list** **Actor**: User
-**Actor**: User
 **MSS**